pacak/bpaf/README.md

 - use [`cargo_helper`].
 Pros: supports both `cargo super ...` and `cargo run ...` variants, cons: if first parameter accepted happens to be a file named `"super"` `cargo_helper` might silently consume it when used in `cargo run ...` scenario.

+## Derive macros

+Derive macros are reexported with `derive` feature, disabled by default